usnistgov/SDNist/README.md

     NATIONAL                  national2019
    ```

 13. These instructions install sdnist into a virtual environemnt.
-The virtual environement must be activated (Step 9) each time a new terminal window is used with sdnist.
+The virtual environement must be activated (step 9) each time a new terminal window is used with sdnist.